urban05/fhf-nas-docs/index.md

 FHF-NAS is sending notifications on a Discord Webhook on multiple events.

-`~/scripts/snapraid-aio-script-3.4-beta3/snapraid-aio-script.sh` sends one on run with details. when booting, rebooting, shutting down or halting  `~/scripts/discord-notify/discord_notify.sh` sends notification using the services `/etc/systemd/system/discord_startup.service`  and `/etc/systemd/system/discord_shutdown.service`.
+`~/scripts/snapraid-aio-script-3.4-beta3/snapraid-aio-script.sh` sends one on run with details. when booting, rebooting, shutting down or halting  `~/scripts/discord-notify/discord_notify.sh` sends notification using the services `/etc/systemd/system/discord_startup.service`  and `/etc/systemd/system/discord_shutdown.service`, when an SSH connection is established, sends notification, when SSH login fails, sends notification.

 TODO: make files in pool accesible on mobile, make NAS accesible for managed devices via Zero Trust